rust-lang/book/src/ch11-03-test-organization.md

 The `#[cfg(test)]` annotation on the tests module tells Rust to compile and run the test code only when you run `cargo test`, not when you run `cargo build`.
 This saves compile time when you only want to build the library and saves space in the resulting compiled artifact because the tests are not included.
-You’ll see that because integration tests go in a different directory, they don’t need the `#[cfg(test)]` annotation.
-However, because unit tests go in the same files as the code, you’ll use `#[cfg(test)]` to specify that they shouldn’t be included in the compiled result.
+Because integration tests go in a different directory that is only used when testing, they don’t need the `#[cfg(test)]` annotation.
+Unit tests, on the other hand, go in the same files as the code, so you’ll see `#[cfg(test)]` used there to specify that they shouldn’t be included in the compiled result.

 Recall that when we generated the new `adder` project in the first section of this chapter, Cargo generated this code for us: